biocypher/biochatter-paper/manuscript.md

 SL conceptualised and developed the platform and wrote the manuscript.
 AM implemented the local deployment functionality.
 NK implemented benchmarking procedures.
-CW architected the ChatGSE next server infrastructure.
+CW architected the BioChatter Next server infrastructure.
-QM oversaw the development and deployment of the ChatGSE next server environment.
+QM oversaw the development and deployment of the BioChatter Next server environment.
-SF integrated BioChatter continuous integration pipelines and developed both front-end and back-end components for the ChatGSE next server.
+SF integrated BioChatter continuous integration pipelines and developed both front-end and back-end components for the BioChatter Next server.
 JSR supervised the project, revised the manuscript, and acquired funding.
 All authors read and approved the final manuscript.